LiliaFramework/Lilia/documentation/docs/libraries/lia.fonts.md

 ## Overview

 The fonts library wraps `surface.CreateFont` for commonly used fonts.
-It registers each font once, stores the definition, and then re-creates those fonts automatically when the screen resolution or relevant config values change.
+It registers each font once, stores the definition in `lia.font.stored`, and then re-creates those fonts automatically when the screen resolution or relevant config values change.

+Registered fonts rely on two config options:

+* `Font` – Core UI font family.
+* `GenericFont` – Secondary UI font family.

+Changing either option triggers `lia.font.refresh` to rebuild every stored font.

 Fonts are refreshed whenever `lia.font.refresh` runs; afterward, the `PostLoadFonts` hook fires with the current UI and generic font names.
 Register custom fonts inside that hook so they persist across refreshes.